timofurrer/shellfuncs/README.md

 returncode, stdout, stderr = count_python_imports()
 ```

-*Yeah, yeah, I know about easier ways of achieving to above, too.
+*Yeah, yeah, I know about easier ways of achieving the above, too.
 Thanks.*

 ## Why should I use that?